All the Emirates flying with kids information in one place. Including:

 Infants weighing under 10 kg can travel in either a forward facing OR rear facing car seat, however if your infant weighs more than 10 kg, their car seat must be forward facing.

-Now the average 6 month old weighs about 8kg so it is not clear whether a 6, 7, 8 month old UNDER 10KG, can actually travel in a rear facing seat.
-I am currently seeking clarification for this – May 2021.
+The average 6 month old weighs about 8kg so it is not clear whether a 6, 7, 8 month old UNDER 10KG, can actually travel in a rear facing seat.
+I have had no clarification for this – April 2022.

 This may mean you cannot use your rear-facing car seat onboard Emirates if your child is over their age/weight limit, as a lot of car seats (if not all for this age) are now made to be used rear facing until baby has reached at least 15 months old.
 Although some car seats (but not many) do permit forward facing slightly earlier, it’s not recommended.